Joshfairhead/Obsidian/Immanent/Regen Foundation/Index/Org structure/Foundation/Governance Circle.md

 "Wisdom Council"

-Dear Regens, as a degen in these lands I consider myself to be an epistemic tresspasser amongst you.
+Dear Regens, as a degen in these lands I consider myself to be an epistemic tresspasser - which is fine but I don't wish to impose.
 I seek your advice as to how this governance call can be handed off with care; I'm seeking advice for an advice process I suppose.
 Can you help?

 For me it's imperative that we cultivate a viable and vital off chain governance process.
 However my personal skill set is probably best put to use driving technological evolution and economic activity.
-My intention as ledger governance coordinator is to become your digital intemediary between ledger activity and land (assuming you wish for such).
+My intention as ledger governance coordinator is to become your digital intemediary between ledger activity and land (assuming this assistance is welcomed).

 How can this transition occur?
+How can we double link these worlds?

 Please bring your wisdom and advise me :)

-Warmest,
+Warmest as always,
 j